MartinHoldrege/fire_model/README.md

 `01_models_biome-mask_fire-prob_ann.Rmd` script, and fits the model to the entire dataset.

 `03_cross-validation_env-block_ann.rmd`: Does cross validation by separately fitting the model to individual environmental folds.
-Very memory intensive, as currently coded (right now commented out in `main.R` so that `main.R` is less likely to run into memory issues.
+Does not create any files needed by downstream scripts.

 `03_model_sensitivity.R`: Creates figures showing model sensitivity to adjustments in the predictor variables, also creates a .tif file of mean predictor (and predicted) values which is read in by subsequent scripts.
-Creates Fig 6 in the manuscript.
+Creates Fig 2 and Fig 6 in the manuscript.

 `04_figures_pdp_vip_quant.R`: Creates Figures 3-5, in the manuscript which are partial dependence plots, 'quantile' plots, and 'filtered quantile' plots.